01binary/zeroweb/src/articles/personal-mba.md

 Professionals today think of business as a vehicle for transforming the world while doing what they love.
 However, as soon as they leave the beaten path, they realize it was just a narrow strip in an endless desert.
 Their first instinct is to grasp at something familiar: an MBA program at an accredited institution!

-Josh argues that learning core business skills is more valuable if you are searching for *meaning* rather than *comfort*, and [his book](https://www.amazon.com/Personal-MBA-10th-Anniversary-ebook/dp/B08H5PKGGG) accumulates the information necessary for a self-study course in business administration.
+Kaufman argues that learning core business skills is more valuable if you are searching for *meaning* rather than *comfort*, and [his book](https://www.amazon.com/Personal-MBA-10th-Anniversary-ebook/dp/B08H5PKGGG) accumulates the information necessary for a self-study course in business administration.

 ![book](./images/personal-mba-book.png)